TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 ].
 Setting $d = 9$, we would have $Theta(n log_d (M)) = Theta(n log(M))$ which would make it asymptotically faster for any list with the largest number less than number of elements.

 #exercise(sub : "Complete Radix Sort")[
-  Modify the radix sort algortithm to make functions:
+  Modify the radix sort algorithm to make functions:
   ```
   radixSortWithBase :: Int -> Int [Int] -> [Int]
   -- Radix sort with some other base.